rpodols/book-search-engine/README.md

 * MERN

 ## Installation
-* to run this locally, clone the repository from GitHub, and run the command 'npm install' while in the project's root directory.  run 'npm start' in the command line to start the server.
+* to run this locally, clone the repository from GitHub, and run the command 'npm install' while in the project's root directory, server and client directories.  both client and server folders will need to have npm start ran against them in order to get both front and back end server working locally.

 ## Usage
-* this can be used as a book search enging.
+* this can be used as a book search engine.

 ## Contributing
 * no outside contributions at this time